amitsingh-mig/mig-timesheet/OPTIMIZATION_README.md

-# MIG-HRM Performance Optimization
+# MIG-TimeSheet Performance Optimization

-This document outlines the performance optimizations implemented for the MIG-HRM Laravel project.
+This document outlines the performance optimizations implemented for the MIG-TimeSheet Laravel project.

 ## 🚀 Optimizations Implemented